 How do you fend off hackers, fraudsters, phishers and other threats from causing mayhem on your network.
 From irritating malware to breaches that could cost your business serious money, opportunists abound.
 That’s why organisations are spending more than ever to improve security with a raft of products and services.
 They too cost money.

 There is another way to protect your company, your team and your clients.
 It offers tremendous flexibility and extends across a range of cloud-native devices designed for frontend workers.
-We’ve spoken before about the merits of Chrome Enterprise as it supports the Chromebox for digital signage, Chromebooks, Chromebases and Chrometabs – but a little repetition never goes astray.
+We’ve spoken before about the merits of Chrome Enterprise as it supports the Chromebox for digital signage, Chromebooks and Chromebases – but a little repetition never goes astray.

 Chrome Enterprise is a new solution to an old problem.
 Recognising that the serious concerns posed by malware, ransomware, phishing and hacking was never going away, Chrome Enterprise took a unique approach to endpoint security.

 Multi-layered device security.
 Each software layer within a Chrome device works together by design to provide unique security benefits.

 - Regularly patch and update

 Isolated and managed apps.
 Ensure harmful apps are kept out of users’ hands.

 - Google Safe Browsing warns users of malicious sites before navigating to them.